© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Cambridge motte and bailey castle, Civil War earthworks and the buried remains of an Iron Age defended settlement, Roman town and former county gaol is a scheduled monument protected by Historic England under reference 1006905.
 View the official record →

-Cambridge motte and bailey castle is a Norman fortification located in the centre of Cambridge, constructed in the decades following the Norman Conquest of 1066.
+Cambridge Castle is a motte and bailey fortress constructed by the Normans in the aftermath of the 1066 conquest, positioned strategically within the town of Cambridge, Cambridgeshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1006905.

 Cambridge motte and bailey castle, Civil War earthworks and the buried remains of an Iron Age defended settlement, Roman town and former county gaol is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1006905.